Visiting the Caracol Mayan Ruins in Belize

 Raleigh Group

-Our first stop was at a set of 4 low stone platforms known as the Raleigh Group.
+Our first stop was at a set of four low stone platforms known as the Raleigh Group.
 This area was inside the walled center of the city of Caracol and is thought to be a residential area.
 These platforms would be the foundations of houses of people with some station.
-They were located near where the king lived so perhaps were in service of the king.
-Inside the southernmost platform, archeologists found a small crypt that you can still see today.
+They were located near where the king lived, so perhaps they served the king.
+Archeologists found a small crypt inside the southernmost platform that you can still see today.
 The human remains of a child were found in the crypt.

 Barrio Group